RYCKEWAERT/deepmaxent/README.md

 ## Objective
-This repository aims to list the advances in algorithms proposed for species distribution modelling related to B-CUBED project: https://b-cubed.eu
+This repository aims to document the development and advancements of the DeepMaxent algorithm for species distribution modelling as part of the B-CUBED project: https://b-cubed.eu

 ## An important note
 At this stage, the codes in this repository are still under active development.
 As the project progresses, all the codes will be properly documented and referenced in this section.
-Additionally, a comprehensive study comparing the different results obtained from these codes is anticipated.
+Additionally, a paper comparing the different results obtained from these codes is submitted.
 Stay tuned for updates and further advancements in the development of the project.

 ## Author